• 10.00am - 5.30pm

 The Allies believed that the atomic bomb attacks, which killed around 130,000 people, were necessary to achieve victory and avoid many more deaths.
 The intense fighting and heavy casualties sustained on outlying islands, like Iwo Jima and Okinawa, convinced them that the price of invading the Japanese mainland would be too high.

 Following the surrender, Allied troops began occupying Japan from 28 August onwards.
 The Japanese Instrument of Surrender document was formally signed on 2 September 1945 on board the 'USS Missouri' in Tokyo Bay.
-This finally ended the Second World War.
+This finally brought the Second World War to an end.

 Hiroshima after the atomic bombing, August 1945